leozaur1808/KendoEmailAppSharp/README.md

 ### Usage
 To use **KendoEmailAppSharp**, you will need to create an instance of the KendoEmailClient class and call its methods to interact with the Kendo email API.

-Here's an example of how to retrieve email information for a specific email:
+Here's an example of how to retrieve leads information for a specific domain:

 ```csharp
 using KendoEmailAppSharp;